 Read our full review of Kiwi.com here

-Anyway, back to our secret tips for Porto, Portugal.
+Anyway, back to our secret tips and things to do in Porto, Portugal.

 Welcome to our 11 hidden gems in Porto, Portugal.
 We consider this destination a small paradise for the wine lover and food enthusiast.